DeclanChidlow/vale.rocks/src/portfolio/adduce.md

 Adduce has proven itself in the field, with several [sites using it in production](https://github.com/DeclanChidlow/Adduce?tab=readme-ov-file#sites-using-adduce).
 I also put together a [landing page for the project](https://adduce.vale.rocks) with links to the [comprehensive documentation](https://github.com/DeclanChidlow/Adduce/wiki) I've written.

-The project is completely open source under the LGPL v3, with all the source code and documentation being [available on GitHub](https://github.com/DeclanChidlow/Adduce).
+The project is completely open source under the <abbr="Lesser General Public License">LGPL</abbr> v3, with all the source code and documentation being [available on GitHub](https://github.com/DeclanChidlow/Adduce).
 Contributions are welcome.